linnarsson-lab/loompy/doc/semantics/index.rst

 For interactive usage, it may be more convenient to connect directly:

 .. code:: python

     ds = loompy.connect("filename.loom")
     # do something with the connection object ds
     ds.close()

+In that case, you need to close the connection explicitly.

 Reading and writing
 ~~~~~~~~~~~~~~~~~~~